check before: 2025-02-28

 - references: https://learn.microsoft.com/microsoftteams/devices/device-management#manage-phones-teams-rooms-on-android-teams-displays-and-teams-panels, https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=418120

-- roles: IT Administrators, IT Managers, Operations Managers
+- roles: IT Administrators, Help Desk Staff

 - references: https://learn.microsoft.com/microsoftteams/devices/device-management#use-configuration-profiles-in-teams" target="_blank" rel="nofollow noopener noreferrer">https://learn.microsoft.com/microsoftteams/devices/device-management#use-configuration-profiles-in-teams, https://learn.microsoft.com/microsoftteams/devices/remote-update

-- roles: IT Administrators, Policy Makers, Compliance Officers
+- roles: IT Administrators, Operations Managers

 - references: https://learn.microsoft.com/microsoftteams/devices/device-management#manage-phones-teams-rooms-on-android-teams-displays-and-teams-panels, https://learn.microsoft.com/microsoftteams/devices/device-management#use-configuration-profiles-in-teams" target="_blank" rel="nofollow noopener noreferrer">https://learn.microsoft.com/microsoftteams/devices/device-management#use-configuration-profiles-in-teams